THE FESTIVAL TEAM

 Michelle Tyson Clark is Strategic Adviser at Adelaide Festival.
 Previously, she was General Manager at the Wheeler Centre, Melbourne’s home of books, writing and ideas.
 She has stayed on with the Wheeler Centre part-time as Governance Lead, working between Naarm and Kaurna Country.

 Michelle has over 20 years of experience in governance, strategy and administration across festivals, performing arts, film, television, and the independent production sector.
 Previously, she was Strategic Adviser to the Dean at Monash Art Design and Architecture (MADA), and before MADA she was Chief of Staff at RISING, the festival formed from White Night and Melbourne International Festival of the Arts.
 She has held roles at Melbourne Festival, the Australian Broadcasting Corporation, Screen Australia, Film Australia, the Australian Centre for the Moving Image (ACMI) and Cinemedia.
-Michelle is also a Board Director of Mountain Festival (formerly Mountain Writers Festival).

 Suzanne Donisthorpe